Ireland Begins Limited Resumption of Visa Services

 If you would like to begin your Long Stay Visa application to reside in the Republic of Ireland, our immigration lawyers are here to assist.

-IAS provides legal advice sessions and consultations via telephone, Skype and in person.
+IAS provides advice sessions and consultations via telephone, Skype and in person.
 Our immigration experts can similarly assist with visa renewals, switching visas and appeals.

 Contact us today on (+353) 061 518 025 for more information.